cytojen/g5-mp3-daa/README.md

 ## Overview

-This project is an **interactive visualization tool** for learning and understanding *Divide and Conquer* algorithms made by Group 6.
+This project is a **visualization tool** for learning and understanding *Divide and Conquer* algorithms step-by-step made by Group 6.
 This is built using **Streamlit** and it allows users to explore the inner workings of classic D&C algorithms step-by-step in an intuitive web interface.

 ---